kevinblischke0301/migrater/README.md

 - `DB_DATABASE`: the name of the database to access
 - `DB_USER`: the username of the user
 - `DB_PASSWORD`: the password of the user
-- `MIGRATION_DIR`: the path to the directory of the migration files
+- `MIGRATION_DIR`: the path to the directory of the sql files

 **SQLite**:

 - `DB_TYPE`: `"sqlite"` for SQLite
 - `DB_DATABASE`: the path to the database file to access
-- `MIGRATION_DIR`: the path to the directory of the migration files
+- `MIGRATION_DIR`: the path to the directory of the sql files

-Every sql-file inside `MIGRATION_DIR` is executed sequentially in alphanumerical order of the file names.
-Therefore it is recommended to give every file name an ordering prefix.

 ## Build